We need your help

 Fruit flies are the world's worst fruit pest.
-They destroy fruit and vegetables - both commercial crops and those grown in home gardens.
+They destroy fruit and vegetables in commercial crops and home gardens.

-The horticultural product of South Australia which is vulnerable to fruit fly infestation is currently worth $250 million annually.
+The horticultural product of South Australia which is vulnerable to fruit fly infestation is worth over $400 million annually.

-To keep South Australia free of fruit fly, PIRSA has quarantine restrictions on the movement of fruit and vegetables into the state - both produce carried by travellers and on commercially imported produce.
+To keep South Australia free of fruit fly, there are quarantine restrictions on the movement of fruit and vegetables into the State - both produce carried by travellers and on commercially imported produce.

-South Australia's front line fruit fly protection is provided by roadblocks that have been in operation for 50 years.
-More than 600 000 vehicles pass through these quarantine stations each year.
-Quarantine Inspectors are based at Ceduna, Oodla Wirra, Pinnaroo and Yamba.
-Honesty bins are located on other Highway entry points into the state.
-In addition, random mobile roadblocks operate throughout the state.
+South Australia's front line fruit fly protection is provided by roadblocks that have been operating for 50 years.
+More than 600,000 vehicles pass through these quarantine stations each year.
+Honesty bins and random roadblocks operate throughout the State.

-Australian Quarantine Inspection Service (AQIS) Detector Dogs operate at the Adelaide Airport and quarantine bins are strategically located on the terminals at the Great Southern Rail Terminal.
-Persons detected carrying fruit and vegetables past these points can be fined under the Plant Health Act 2009.
-Additionally PIRSA maintains a statewide permanent surveillance trapping grid.
-Each week Inspectors check traps at over 3800 locations.
+People detected carrying fruit and vegetables past these points can be fined under the Plant Health Act 2009.
+Additionally a statewide permanent surveillance trapping grid is maintained.
+Each week, inspectors check traps at over 3800 locations.
 The trapping grid provides an early warning system in the overall prevention program.

-People planning to visit fruit-growing regions along the River Murray in South Australia, Victoria and New South Wales known as the Fruit Fly Exclusion Zone (FFEZ) ( PDF) are urged to observe restrictions on the transport of fresh fruit and vegetables into the zone and not bring fruit with them.
+People planning to visit fruit-growing regions along the River Murray in South Australia, Victoria and New South Wales known as the Fruit Fly Excluson Zone (FFEZ) ( PDF 92.8 KB).

-You can find more information about the life cycle of fruit fly, how disease outbreaks can be detected and eradicated and what is being done to prevent outbreaks in South Australia in the attached Fact Sheet (HTML) OR Fact Sheet (PDF 667.6 KB ).
+You can find more information about the life cycle of fruit fly, how disease outbreaks can be detected and eradicated and what is being done to prevent outbreaks in South Australia in the Important information about fruit fly fact sheet.

-Citrus Australia Ltd (external site), established in 1948 as the national peak body of the Australian citrus growing industry, gives advice and seasonal updates about managing fruit fly.
+Citrus Australia is the national peak body of the Australian citrus growing industry and provides advice and seasonal updates about managing Fruit Fly.